rust-lang/book/nostarch/chapter15.md

 ### Using `Box<T>` Like a Reference

-We can rewrite the code in Listing 15-6 to use a `Box<T>` instead of a reference; the dereference operator will work as shown in Listing 15-7:
+We can rewrite the code in Listing 15-6 to use a `Box<T>` instead of a reference; the dereference operator used on the `Box<T>` in Listing 15-7 functions in the same way as the dereference operator used on the reference in Listing 15-6:

 Filename: src/main.rs